arthurdouillard/hugo-website/content/post/selective-search.md

 ## 1. Different color spaces

-In order to handle different lightning, the authors apply their algorithm to the same image transposed in several color spaces.
+In order to handle different lightning, the authors apply their algorithm to the same image transposed in different color spaces.

 The most known color space is RGB, where a pixel has values of red, blue, and green.
 Among the other used color spaces there are: